Skip to Content

 Can our employee move to another place of work our company has?

-If the work tasks are in the same professional field or consist of similar duties, the employee may move to another place of work your company has.
+If the work tasks are in the same field of employment or consist of similar duties, the employee may move to another place of work your company has.

 Our employee has applied for an extended permit on the basis of employment.
 Can he continue to work while waiting for the decision, even though his previous residence permit has expired?